CodingBitsDev/NasaHack/README.md

 ## Visualization
 The Visualization is used via BabylonJS.
 A open source 3D rendering engine for the Web.
+The biggest challenge was to visualize and update 10000+ Debris in real time.
+This was done via the use of Model Instances and smartly loading and unloading Models.

 ## React
 The UI was created via with the use of React JS.